-An annuity can be a great way to plan for retirement if you want income you won't outlive.
+An annuity is an insurance policy that can be a great way to plan for retirement if you want income you won't outlive.
 And if you don't need income now, a flexible premium deferred annuity offers a way to make premium payments over time and turn that into a guaranteed income stream later in life.
 Your earnings grow tax-deferred at interest rates guaranteed not to fall below a certain minimum.

 This type of annuity can be a good choice if you plan to buy an annuity over the long term and prefer to do it in smaller payments, instead of making one lump sum payment.
 To find out what our choices are, talk to a COUNTRY Financial® representative.

-A flexible premium deferred annuity requires just a $1,000 payment to get started.
+A flexible premium deferred annuity is an insurance policy that requires just a $1,000 payment to get started.

 You can make payments to your annuity annually, semi-annually, quarterly or monthly.
 You can also use our automatic monthly payment plan and we’ll deduct your payment each month from your checking account.